mojaloop/merchant-payment-docs/DFSP merchant onboard Sequence Diagram.md

             oracle->>macq: NEED TO AGREE
         end

-        macq ->> DFSPMake: Notify updated registration status of records, including all aliases that have been established for a merchant else Rejected
+        macq ->> DFSPMake: Notify updated registration status of records, including alias that has been established for a merchant
+        DFSPMake->>dfspapp: Notification account created and alias assigned else Rejected
         DFSPCheck->>macq: Rejected action
         macq -->>DFSPCheck: Ask reason for rejection